lofhm/DH-Job-Archive/_posts/2012-02-15-Florida-State-University-Archives-Digital-Achivist.markdown

 ## Additional Details:
-This is a full‐time, 12‐month non‐tenured faculty appointment.
+This is a full-time, 12-month non-tenured faculty appointment.
 Benefits include 22 days vacation, 13 days sick leave, group medical, dental, and life insurance, an optional retirement program or state retirement, and no state or local income tax.
 With supervisor's approval, may qualify for University tuition scholarship for up to six hours credit each semester.
 A full listing of benefits can be found at [http://hr.fsu.edu/index.cfm?page=FacultyStaff_homepage](http://hr.fsu.edu/index.cfm?page=FacultyStaff_homepage).

-Located in beautiful Tallahassee, Florida's capital city, a growing community with a population of more than 357,000, the Florida State University, a public, coeducational institution of the 11‐member State University System of Florida, has an enrollment of over 40,000 students.
+Located in beautiful Tallahassee, Florida's capital city, a growing community with a population of more than 357,000, the Florida State University, a public, coeducational institution of the 11-member State University System of Florida, has an enrollment of over 40,000 students.
 The Library system includes ten libraries and a variety of subject based Library Resource Reading Rooms.
 Campus libraries have combined volume holdings totaling over 3 million volumes.
 The Library is a member of ARL, ASERL, CRL,OCLC, and Lyrasis.
 For more information about the Florida State University Libraries, see our home page at: [http://www.lib.fsu.edu/](http://www.lib.fsu.edu/)

-**SALARY:** Minimum starting salary ‐ $45,000‐$55,000
+**SALARY:** Minimum starting salary - $45,000-$55,000

-Contact:
+### Contact:
 Policia Clyne, Library Human Resources
 Florida State University Libraries
-Tallahassee, FL 32306‐2047
+Tallahassee, FL 32306-2047
 pclyne@fsu.edu
-Phone: (850) 645‐8404
+Phone: (850) 645-8404
-Fax: (850) 644‐5016
+Fax: (850) 644-5016

-How To Apply:
+### How To Apply:
 If qualified and interested in the position as advertised, please apply through the Florida State University job site at [https://jobs.fsu.edu](https://jobs.fsu.edu).
 (Job ID # 33866)

 Applicants are required to complete the online application with all applicable information.
-In one attachment, please include a cover letter with a complete statement of qualifications, a full resume of education and relevant experience, and the names, telephone numbers and e‐mail addresses of at least three persons who are knowledgeable about your qualifications for this position.
+In one attachment, please include a cover letter with a complete statement of qualifications, a full resume of education and relevant experience, and the names, telephone numbers and e-mail addresses of at least three persons who are knowledgeable about your qualifications for this position.

 Applications must include work history and all education details (if applicable) even if attaching a resume.